Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Located in southwest London, Chessington World of Adventures is a theme park and zoo catering to children of all ages.
 Featuring rides, roller coasters and water slides, this theme park is best visited during the summer months.
 The zoo, however, is open all year round.
 An 'African Adventure' themed area is already proving wildly popular among kids, who'll be able to observe magnificent creatures such as lions, zebras and oryxes, as well as enjoy some traditional African mask displays and listen to some African drumming performances.
 Other highlights are the exciting events and shows; accommodation is also available, in the form of glamping and elaborately themed hotel rooms.

 Located in the beautiful Avon Valley, just four and a half miles (7km) from central Bath, Avon Valley Adventure and Wildlife Park is the perfect day out for families with children.
-Kids can let loose in the adventure playground, which features a junior assault course, a riverside trail, farm animals like Shetland ponies, llamas and wallabies, a boating pond and even a miniature railway.
+Kids can let loose in the adventure playground, which features a junior assault course, a riverside trail, llamas and wallabies, farm animals like Shetland ponies, a boating pond, and even a miniature railway.
 Younger kids will love the indoor play area where they can enjoy enormous slides and ball pits.
-Families should pack a picnic to savour on the riverbanks, while the children, and probably even the adults, enjoy the wide open space and exciting activities.
+Families should pack a picnic to savour on the riverbanks and enjoy the wide open space and exciting activities.